Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

 - He's made 2.8 threes per game, or 21.0% of his team's makes from beyond the arc this season.

-- Randle's Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Randle's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.

-- The Heat are the second-best defensive squad in the league, allowing 109.8 points per contest.
+- The Heat are the second-best defensive team in the league, giving up 109.8 points per game.

-- Looking at 3-pointers, the Heat are ranked 28th in the league, conceding 13.1 makes per game.
+- Looking at 3-pointers, the Heat are ranked 28th in the NBA, allowing 13.1 makes per game.

 Julius Randle vs. the Heat